robreuss/VirtualGameController/README.md

 - OS X
 - watchOS

+## Terminology
+* **Peripheral**: A software-based game controller.
+* **Central**: Typically a game that supports hardware and software controllers.
+The Central utilizes VirtualGameController as a replacement for the Apple Game Controller framework.
+* **Bridge**: Acts as a relay between a Peripheral and a Central, and represents a hybrid of the two.
+Key use case is "controller forwarding".

 ## Integration
 Platform-specific framework projects are included in the workspace.
+A single framework file supports both Peripherals (software-based controllers) and Centrals (games, replacement for GCController).

 ```swift
 import VirtualGameController
 ```

+CocoaPods and Carthage support will be forthcoming.

 ## Sample Projects

 A number of sample projects are included that demonstrate the app roles (Peripheral, Bridge and Central) for different platforms (iOS, tvOS, OS X, watchOS).
 A few notes:

-- To explore using your Apple Watch as a controller, reference the iOS Bridge sample, which is setup as a watchOS project.
+- To explore using your __Apple Watch__ as a controller, reference the __iOS Bridge__ sample, which is setup as a watchOS project.
 A watch can interact with the iPhone it is paired to as either a Bridge (forwarding values to some other Central) or as a Central (displaying the game interface directly on the paired iPhone).
 Discovery of paired watches is automatic.

-## Terminology

-* **Peripheral**: A software-based game controller.
-* **Central**: Typically a game that supports hardware and software controllers.
-The Central utilizes VirtualGameController as a replacement for the Apple Game Controller framework.
-* **Bridge**: Acts as a relay between a Peripheral and a Central, and represents a hybrid of the two.
-Key use case is "controller forwarding".

-## Software-based Peripheral
+## Creating a Software-based Peripheral
 ####Initialization
 Note that in the following example, no custom elements or custom mappings are being set.
 See elsewhere in this document for a discussion of how those are handled (or see the sample projects).  **appIdentifier** is for use with Bonjour and should be a short, unique identifier for your app.